IronElham/SQL-project/README.md

 **Introduction:**

-Digital marketing agency Dataset is extracted from Kaggle.
+Digital marketing dataset is extracted from Kaggle.
 In this project I will be data analyst a representative of a Digital marketing agency explaing their outcome marketing campaign.
 Business case: The purpose of this analysis is to provide an overview of some marketing metrics/ KPIs for the current dataset over month of February 2021.

 Data contains 11 columns information of 308 marketing campagins and required little data cleaning.